Siteglide/documentation/ecommerce/get-started-ecommerce/basic-payment-forms/paypal-basic-payment-forms.md

 ## Step 2) Adding Custom Error Functions without the Submit Button

 As custom error functions are normally passed in as an argument on the submit button's onclick listener, we've had to provide an alternative means to attach this: a global JavaScript variable..
-You can set this in a \<script> tag inside your Form Layout like so:
+You can set this in a `&lt;script&gt;` tag inside your Form Layout like so:

 ```xml
 <script>